Three elements of successful content marketing

 - content is great for attracting Internet traffic

-- content is a good way to become an authority in a niche, to customers and Google.
+- creating content is a good way to become an authority in a niche, to customers and Google.

 In this post I look at three things that successful bloggers and content writers do to write good content.